Picovoice/picovoice/README.md

 Picovoice runs entirely on-device while being more accurate.
 Using Picovoice, one can infer a user’s intent from a naturally spoken utterance such as:

-> Hey Edison, set the lights in the living room to blue.
+> "Hey Edison, set the lights in the living room to blue"

 Picovoice detects the occurrence of the custom wake word (`Hey Edison`), and then extracts the intent from the follow-on spoken command: